-Dogs were mentioned as a problem by interviewees of the Neighborhood Garden and Public dog owners and pollutes the garden.
+Dogs were mentioned as a problem by interviewees of the Neighborhood Garden and Public Park Garden initiative.
+The main concern is the dog's feces which is not taken care of by the dog owners and pollutes the garden.
 Furthermore, the dogs dig up the beds and thereby destroy the plants growing in them.
 This affects the motivation of the gardeners negatively.